Activiti/activiti-7-developers-guide/components/activiti-cloud-application/notification-service.md

       ]
     }
   },
-  "errors": [ ]
+  "errors": null
 }
 ```

-If there were no errors returned, the "errors" field will be empty in the response object.
+If there were no errors returned, the "errors" field will be null in the response object.

 ### GraphQL Query Schema